How To Lower Ping And Reduce Lag In Video Games

 • Use mobile data instead of unstable public Wi-Fi

-• Enable performance mode or Game Booster
+• Enable performance mode or a Booster

 • Clear cache and background apps